mahmuttaskiran/Opcon/README.md

 After one more year of contributing the Opcon, I finally quit the application for the reason I have mentioned above, made it open source and it died.

+From all this, I learned that "less is more".
+If I could go back to 2015, I would break up Opcon into smaller, simpler apps, each one doing just one thing.

 ## Features
 * Text messaging
 * Image messaging